-The principle functions of risk management depicted within the three lines of defence model maintain distinct similarities to those portrayed within modern codes of corporate governance (see above), however, it also includes additional activities such as the identification and reporting of:
+The principal functions of risk management depicted within the three lines of defence model maintain distinct similarities to those portrayed within modern codes of corporate governance (see above), however, it also includes additional activities such as the identification and reporting of:

 Third line of defence